Walkthrough On How To Use GNOME Boxes

 Where’s the OS installed?

-Lubuntu is installed as a VM using GNOME Boxes but where does it store the disk image?
+Lubuntu is installed as a VM using GNOME Boxes, but where does it store the disk image?

 Conclusion

 We’ve successfully set up Lubuntu as a guest OS on our Ubuntu.
-You can try other variants of Ubuntu such as Kubuntu, Ubuntu MATE, Xubuntu, etc or some random Linux distros which in my opinion would be quite challenging due to varying package management.
-But there’s no harm in wanting to 🙂 You can also try installing other platforms like Microsoft Windows, OpenBSD, etc on your computer as a VM.
-And by the way, don’t forget to leave your opinions in the comment section below.
+You can try other variants of Ubuntu, such as Kubuntu, Ubuntu MATE, Xubuntu, etc., Or you can try some random Linux distros, which would be pretty challenging due to varying package management.